 What is it?

 An external structural flooring substrate for tile finishes over timber or lightweight steel floor joists.
-Simple and fast to install, Secura™ exterior flooring helps give you extra peace of mind against moisture damage to balconies and decks.
+Simple and fast to install, Secura™ exterior flooring helps give you extra peace of mind against moisture damage to balconies and verandahs.

 Where do you use it?